10 Years of Gaming

 And finally…

-Wargaming is more than just a hobby for us.
+Wargaming is more than just a hobby to us.
 It’s a lifestyle!
-It is a passion, an escape of the mundane, a vent for creative energies and, last but not least, a way to connect with friends in these crazy times.
+It is a passion, an escape of the mundane, a vent for creative energies and, last but not least, a way to connect with friends in these crazy times!

 10 years of Miniature Wargaming